leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 {{#example_out Examples/MonadTransformers/Do.lean countSevenFor}}
 ```

-At the time of writing, the `for ... in ... do ...` syntax desugars to the use of a type class called `ForIn`, which is a somewhat more complicated version of `ForM` that keeps track of state and early termination.
+The `for ... in ... do ...` syntax desugars to the use of a type class called `ForIn`, which is a somewhat more complicated version of `ForM` that keeps track of state and early termination.
-However, there is a plan to refactor `for` loops to use the simpler `ForM`, with monad transformers inserted as necessary.
-In the meantime, an adapter is provided that converts a `ForM` instance into a `ForIn` instance, called `ForM.forIn`.
+The standard library provides an adapter that converts a `ForM` instance into a `ForIn` instance, called `ForM.forIn`.
 To enable `for` loops based on a `ForM` instance, add something like the following, with appropriate replacements for `AllLessThan` and `Nat`:
 ```lean
 {{#example_decl Examples/MonadTransformers/Do.lean ForInIOAllLessThan}}